saroad2/statue/docs/contexts.md

 The use of contexts presents few major advantages:

-* Using the same context name for multiple formatters and linters allows you to change the arguments of huge number of commands with a single magic word
+* Using the same context name for multiple commands allows you to change the arguments of huge number of commands with a single magic word
-* Assigning a context to a source helps you to direct the formatters and linters how to run on that particular source.
+* Assigning a context to a source helps you to direct the commands how to run on that particular source.
 * Turning commands on and off when introducing a context which they don't comply with.
 * Joining few contexts together allows you to express complex specifications for a given command or source